ChloeGwon/InventoryTracking/README.md

 ## How to Run the Project ##
 * Requirement: Java in the system.
-* Click on View, Command Palette, search Git: Clone, and paste https://github.com/ChloeGwon96/InventoryTracking
+* Click on code, download ZIP.
 * On a terminal, move to the src directory.
-* <how to compile>
+* <how to compile>In terminal, enter 'javac ./*.java' to compile.
-* <how to run>
+* <how to run>Enter java InventoryTracking to run.

 ## Features ##
 * It gives errors